 Here are a few of the misconceptions about what a template can do:

-Program Chart and Table styles
+Templates can't program Chart and Table styles

 This is a common request, but the reality is that PowerPoint does not allow you to pre-program the look of charts or tables.

-Design slides for you
+Templates don't design slides for you

-As we said above, a PowerPoint template isn’t a substitute for a designer.
-That’s because content is almost never as swappable as people initially think.
-The other problem with this approach is that baking in too many decorative graphic elements, particularly on content-heavy layouts, leads to busy, hard-to-follow slides.
+When a template bakes in too many decorative graphic elements, particularly on content-heavy layouts, it leads to busy, hard-to-follow slides.
 Remember, a template should set the stage, not be the star.

-Fit other slides to your design style
+Templates won't fit other slides to your design style

-Sometimes, you just need a blank slide
+Sometimes you just need a blank slide

 When we create PowerPoint Slide Master Templates for clients, we typically include a slide with nothing on it as part of the template layouts.
 The first time we did this, a client asked us why there was a slide with nothing on it in their bank of templates.
 Our explanation was simple: “sometimes you need a blank slide.”